Being an accepted disciple

 Before the eyes can see, they must be incapable of tears.
 Before the ear can hear, it must have lost its sensitiveness.
-En it must have lost the power to wound.
+The tongue must have lost the power to wound.
 The soul can stand in the blood of the heart.

-It is thus, I feel the responsibility to warn readers so that they do not undertake this way, or spiritism, but rather they dedicate themselves to reaching the highest spiritual peaks, practicing the right inner and naturally external path.
-Looking for simplicity and integrity in everything they do.
-That purify their physical body and their thoughts and finally harmonize their emotions.
-Only at that point and after the first three spiritual initiations have taken place if it will be the case, can one be candidates for the life of an accepted chela by an Ascended Master.
+It is, thus, I feel the responsibility to warn readers so that they do not undertake this way, or spiritism, but rather they dedicate themselves to reaching the highest spiritual peaks, practicing the right inner and naturally external path, looking for simplicity and integrity in everything they do, that they purify their physical body and their thoughts and, finally, harmonize their emotions.
+Only at that point and after the first three spiritual initiations have taken place, if it will be the case, can one be a candidate for the life of an accepted chela by an Ascended Master.

 My first initiation took place when I was just twenty-one.

 In the two previous years, I had felt attracted by meditation, which I had learned and practiced for a few months.
-I still remember that strange classroom full of people of all ages sitting uncomfortably on the floor without shoes, in a small room on Via Fioravanti in Bologna.
-The teacher, always smiling and of few words, invited us to fix a flower or a candle and remain still on such contemplation until the thoughts began to fade.
-Then in the evening, among the hilarity of my cousins, with whom at the time I shared the college apartment, I sat at the foot of the bed and meditated in solitude listening to new age music and lighting some bad incenses purchased on the street.
-I learned the technique but after a few months I felt too strange for the unnatural calm that rose in me and I decided to let it go.
+I still remember that strange classroom full of people of all ages, sitting uncomfortably on the floor without shoes in a small room on Via Fioravanti in Bologna.
+The teacher, always smiling and of few words, invited us to fix on a flower or a candle and remain still on such contemplation until the thoughts began to fade.
+Then in the evening, among the hilarity of my cousins, with whom at the time I shared the college apartment, I sat at the foot of the bed and meditated in solitude, listening to New Age Music and lighting some bad incense purchased on the street.
+I learned the technique, but after a few months I felt too strange for the unnatural calm that rose in me, and I decided to let it go.

 I want to say that until then my life had been fantastic from all points of view and that no psychological or any kind of discomfort pushed me to look for such knowledge.
 It was a real inner drive that I followed to stay true to myself.

-After completing the course in Hypnosis I also left this discipline, strongly disappointed by the lack of integrity of my fellow students and even more of the instructors themselves.
-I realized despite my young age of how dangerous it can be to hypnotize someone and I decided that I would not have deepened or used this ability.
-During the last days of the course, a friend of mine asked me why I had registered and the answer I gave was also amazing for me.
+After completing the course in Hypnosis, I also left this discipline, strongly disappointed by the lack of integrity of my fellow students and even more of the instructors themselves.
+I realized, despite my young age, how dangerous it can be to hypnotize someone, and I decided that I would not have deepened or used this ability.
+During the last days of the course, a friend of mine asked me why I had registered, and the answer I gave was also amazing for me.
 "I am looking for the arrow of the Buddha, that, according to the legend, if you find it, you become enlightened."

 I felt myself burning but I didn't burn.
 I dreamed of the universe, the creation of planets and stars.
 It all seemed natural, like in a lucid dream.
 I thought it was just a transient experience and that the next morning I would wake up as if nothing had happened.

-In reality, my spiritual energy had awakened and from that moment nothing was as before.
-It was not an easy condition to live since I had no idea what was happening to me.
+In reality, my spiritual energy had awakened, and from that moment nothing was as before.
+It was not an easy condition to live under since I had no idea what was happening to me.
 I did not feel prepared for this and desperately looked for someone to guide me.
-I wanted to return to feel normal, but as I suspected it was not my way.
+I wanted to return to feeling normal, but, as I suspected, it was not my way.

-I then turned to a very charismatic figure, a priest who was considered by some of my acquaintances, almost a saint.
-He immediately showed a keen interest in listening to me and indeed I started going out often with me and my friends, and also to go to my house.
+I then turned to a very charismatic figure, a priest who was considered by some of my acquaintances almost a saint.
+He immediately showed a keen interest in listening to me and, indeed, started going out often with me and my friends and also going to my house.
 At the time I was still living with my parents.
-And it became very present in every respect.
-It was almost a plagiarism, he had a plan for me.
-He wanted me to give myself to the priestly life and I remember his words well during one of our frequent dialogues: "This pain that you have inside you comes from God, and if you do not accept his will and that is you do not become a priest, you will suffer forever! "
+And he became very present in every respect.
+It was almost a plagiarism; he had a plan for me.
+He wanted me to give myself to the priestly life, and I remember his words well during one of our frequent dialogues: "This pain that you have inside you comes from God, and if you do not accept His Will and that is if you do not become a priest, you will suffer forever!".

-From the outset that this priest had developed some charisms, and at times seemed able to read my mind and utter the exact words that were passing through my mind at that moment.
-On more than one occasion I had proof of this and I was not the only one to have witnessed these skills.
+From the outset I observed that this priest had developed some charismas and, at times, seemed able to read my mind and utter the exact words that were passing through my mind at that moment.
+On more than one occasion I had proof of this, and I was not the only one to have witnessed these skills.